elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-center-of-rotation-and-why-is-it-important-in-transformations.md

 url: /learn/mathematics/questions/what-is-the-center-of-rotation-and-why-is-it-important-in-transformations
 score: -1.0
 related_article1:
-    id: 162492
+    id: 162234
-    title: What is a mirror image in the context of reflection transformations?
+    title: >-
+        How do transformations affect the size and shape of geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-mirror-image-in-the-context-of-reflection-transformations
+    url: /learn/mathematics/questions/how-do-transformations-affect-the-size-and-shape-of-geometric-figures
 related_article2:
-    id: 162604
+    id: 162601
+    title: >-
-    title: What happens to a line when it is rotated around a point?
+        How do the coordinates of a point change when it is rotated around the origin?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-happens-to-a-line-when-it-is-rotated-around-a-point
+    url: /learn/mathematics/questions/how-do-the-coordinates-of-a-point-change-when-it-is-rotated-around-the-origin
 related_article3:
-    id: 162500
+    id: 162240
+    title: >-
-    title: What is the significance of a fixed point in rotational transformations?
+        How is the length of a line segment affected by rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-a-fixed-point-in-rotational-transformations
+    url: /learn/mathematics/questions/how-is-the-length-of-a-line-segment-affected-by-rotation
 related_article4:
-    id: 162233
+    id: 162488
-    title: What are the three main types of transformations in geometry?
+    title: >-
+        How do the coordinates of a point change when it is rotated around the origin?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-three-main-types-of-transformations-in-geometry
+    url: /learn/mathematics/questions/how-do-the-coordinates-of-a-point-change-when-it-is-rotated-around-the-origin
 related_article5:
-    id: 162233
+    id: 162596
+    title: >-
-    title: What are the three main types of transformations in geometry?
+        What are the three main types of transformations in geometry?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-three-main-types-of-transformations-in-geometry
 ---